 Early 2005 – ‘twas all rather eerie.
 I was having the time of my life during the second year of my history degree.
 Meeting new people.
 Playing snooker.
 Setting up a band.
 Studying (occasionally).
-My first trip to Poland had never ever crossed my mind.
+It had never crossed my mind that I might soon embark on my first trip to Poland.

 Despite my Polish roots and twenty years of my life passing by without any contact with Poland, the Polish culture, or Polish people, I was intrigued and excited when my landlord told me that a Polish guy wanted to view one of the rooms in my student house.
 The memory is still with me – at the end of the driveway a lost wanderer appeared with a crumpled map of Nottingham.
 The landlord invited him inside to see the room.
 Paweł and I talked very briefly about Poland and I told him a little bit about my background.
 He didn’t take the room, but we would meet again.